In order to be a politician, you must first run for office.

 If you are RICH, then you have the MONEY needed to run.
 If you are not RICH, then you will need to owe someone who is.
 Either way, you will not follow our needs but rather those of the RICH.

-This is the first betrayal because you are best represented by someone who understands what it’s like to run out of MONEY before payday while still working 40 plus hours a week.
+This is the first betrayal because you are not best represented by someone who doesn’t understand what it’s like to run out of MONEY before payday while still working 40 plus hours a week.

 But where do the rich get MONEY from?